Protecting your designs

 Investment in the look of a product often brings a high return, but how exactly can that investment be protected?

 Under UK national law, there are two types of protection available for designs – “Unregistered” Design Right and Registered Designs.
 Under European law there are two equivalent forms of protection which cover the EU.
-At Dehns, we can advise on how to protect your Designs.

 At Dehns, we can advise on how to protect your designs in the UK, the EU and around the world.

-The difference between Designs and Trade Marks?
+The difference between Designs and Trade Marks

 Registered and Unregistered Designs protect the visual and aesthetic aspects of a product intended to make it visually appealing and attractive to consumers, with protection covering the product’s appearance rather than functionality.
 Designs offer temporary protection, with a fixed, maximum term.